A balance scale placed on a conference room desk.

 • How long do you plan to hold the fund?

-• The size of your investment?
+• What is the size of your investment?

 • Whether you qualify for commission discounts?

-While Class B shares do not impose front-end sales charges they do charge higher expenses in the form of 12b-1 fees and other charges to investors that are assessed over the lifetime of the investment compared to Class A shares.
-Additionally, Class B shares impose withdrawal fee which the investor pays if the shares are sold within a certain number of years (this fee is between 4-7% depending on the fund family).
-Accordingly, B shares may be inappropriate if your investment objective was to maintain liquidity for a future purchase or for future income.
+A second component of our response to FAQs about whether recommending investing in B-share mutual funds could be considered securities fraud concerns withdrawal fees.
+Class B shares impose a withdrawal fee, which the investor pays if the shares are sold within a certain number of years (this fee is between 4% and 7%, depending on the fund family).
+Accordingly, B shares may be inappropriate if your investment objective is to maintain liquidity for a future purchase or income.

+A FAQ we receive from prospective outside of the United States regarding securities fraud claims is whether they should file their claim with FINRA or a separate agency.
 FINRA (formerly NASD) Rules governing the jurisdiction of brokerage firms require international clients with brokerage accounts with a FINRA-registered firm to submit to jurisdiction in the United States.

-Selling away is when a broker or financial advisor solicits you to purchase securities not held or offered by the brokerage firm.
-As a general rule, such activities are a violation of securities regulations.
-Typically, when a broker is “selling away,” the investments are in the form of private placements or other non-public investments, and often these are investments that the broker has some pecuniary interest in.
-Such an investment is generally a violation of securities rules because the brokerage firm has not researched the risks of the investment or approved the investment for sale to its clients, and the broker is selling the investment without the knowledge of his employer.
-Nonetheless, a broker-dealer can be held liable for a financial advisor’s “selling away” for failing to adequately supervise its employees and protect its clients.
+A follow-up question to this FAQ is why the government is considering selling away securities fraud.
+Such an investment generally violates securities rules because the brokerage firm has not researched the risks of the investment or approved it for sale to its clients, and the broker is selling the investment without the knowledge of his employer.
+Nonetheless, a broker-dealer can be held liable for a financial advisor’s “selling away” because it failed to adequately supervise its employees and protect its clients.

-Unit Investment Trust (UIT) is a US investment company offering a fixed (unmanaged) portfolio of securities having a definite life.
-UITs are assembled by a sponsor and sold through brokers to investors.
-A UIT portfolio may contain one of several different types of securities.
-The two main types are stock (equity) trusts and bond (fixed income) trusts.
-Unlike a mutual fund, a UIT is created for a specific length of time and is a fixed portfolio, meaning that the UIT’s securities will not be sold or new ones bought.
-UIT’s are also one of the highest commission products sold by financial advisors.
-UIT’s can be inappropriate for you if your investment objective is present income because any income is paid at the end of the UIT investment.
-A UIT can also be inappropriate in volatile markets because (unlike mutual funds or managed money) the investments that comprise the UIT are not bought or sold, but rather remain constant throughout the life of the UIT.
+Unlike a mutual fund, a UIT is created for a specific time and is a fixed portfolio, meaning that the UIT’s securities will not be sold or new ones bought.
+UITs are also among the highest commission products financial advisors sell.
+UITs can be inappropriate if your investment objective is present income because any income is paid at the end of the UIT investment.
+A UIT can also be unacceptable in volatile markets because (unlike mutual funds or managed money) the assets that comprise the UIT are not bought or sold but remain constant throughout the life of the UIT.
 Accordingly, in a volatile market, a UIT is at the mercy of the market and its volatility, and it is difficult, if not impossible, for the investor to adjust their investments to account for the changed investment climate.